Telll/SDK/README.md

-# frontend
+# SDK
-Telll front end and website.
+Telll core SDK.

+To integrate apps with the telll player.